Las Vegas couple bound, tortured in violent mansion robbery

 The victim told police he woke up in the middle of the night to two men, armed with handguns, yelling at him.
 The two men then shot the man, police said.
 The victim then took a handgun out of his nightstand and shot at the two men, who ran off.

-Detectives believe the suspects entered the house by smashing a glass window in the home’s garage, police said.
+Detectives think the suspects got into the house by smashing a glass window in the garage, police said.
 The suspects likely came onto the property through a drainage wash, which leads to the desert.

 Police also found a phone with text messages sent to Queen, officers said.
 She had allegedly provided the victim’s specific address.